HealthML/Math4ML/example_uci_breast_cancer/nearest_centroid.md

 ## Classification Problem

 This week, we will focus on a **classification problem**.
-As mentioned earlier, classification is a task where the model predicts the class label $y$ for a given feature vector $x$.
+As mentioned earlier, classification is a task where the model predicts the class label $y$ for a given feature vector $\mathbf{x}$.

 The task will be to predict whether a given patient has breast cancer or not.